zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

-% Pets and Fedoras
-% Mr Zech
-% April 8, 2024

 # Pets and Fedoras

-A story game for 2 -- 5 players.
-This work is directly inspired by the cartoon Phineas and Ferb.
+A story game for 2 -- 5 players, directly inspired by the cartoon Phineas and Ferb.

-a work in progress.
-Formatting of this page will be wonky due to me trying to format it mainly for slides.

 ## License
-Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under CC BY 4.0 (http://creativecommons.org/licenses/by/4.0/).

 ___
 # Introduction 0